syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/fastStepLineBitmap.png)

-As fast step line bitmap chart is rendered using bitmap, some jagged lines can be seen at edges and it can be reduced by enabling the property of `EnableAntiAliasing` as shown below.
+As fast step line bitmap chart is rendered using bitmap, some jagged lines can be occurred at edges and it can be reduced by enabling the property of `EnableAntiAliasing` as shown below:

 {% tabs %}